 Pink flamingos fly in to feed from their breeding grounds at Lake Natron where you will find hippos wallowing in the water.
 We spotted Secret Ibis and Egyptian Geese along with White Stork which migrate back to Europe.

-We spotted many of the distinctive grassland birds such as Ostrich, Kori Bustards and Crown Cranes.
-Kori Bustards is Africa’s heaviest flying bird and are considered to be a polygynous species.
+We spotted many of the distinctive grassland birds such as Ostrich, Kori Bustards, and Crown Cranes.
+Kori Bustards is Africa’s heaviest flying bird and is considered to be a polygynous species.
 They take no part in raising the babies, the females effectively become single mums.
 Seeing the flightless female ostriches was wonderful as their heads just moved around to survey their surroundings, now these are definitely big birds, the male being the largest bird in the world.
 The Crown Crane, shown on the Ugandan country flag, looked magnificently elegant with its’ grey neck and golden head plumage.

-SAFARI IN NGORONGORO CRATER: THE ESSENTIALS
+SAFARI IN NGORONGORO CRATER: TRAVEL ESSENTIALS